iVuDang/iVuDang/README.md

 - 🔭 I’m currently working on a Comp Sci Degree, CS50's Intro to Comp Sci, and creating YouTube videos.
 - 🌱 I’m currently learning C++
 - :airplane:
-- :world_map: Media production, art of visual storytelling through film and sound
+- :world_map: I'm curious about the art of visual storytelling through film and sound.
 - :earth_asia: I enjoy traveling the world, exploring, and creating adventures.

 - - - -